unifi-utilities/unifios-utilities/podman-update/README.md

 ```

 ## Docker Compose
-There is no docker-compose binary to run on the UDMP yet, so please use docker-compose from a remote system and specify to run on your UDM.
+There is no docker-compose binary to run on the UDM yet, so please use docker-compose from a remote system and specify to run on your UDM.

 ```docker-compose -H 10.0.0.1:2375 up```